 Rape Kits as Evidence

 A rape kit is an important piece of evidence in a sexual assault crime.
 If the assaulter is unknown to the victim and the rape kit comes back with useable DNA, the DNA profile can then be entered into a large database of profiles run by the FBI called CODIS to try and identify the person.
 DNA evidence increases likelihood of a conviction because it carries a lot of weight in court.
+However, there are defense to rape kit results, DNA matches, semen found at the scene, and other common issues in sexual assault cases.

 Many rape kits come back negative of any DNA from the person who committed the act.
 In those cases, the prosecution must rely on other physical forensic evidence, if there was any recovered by police.
 Other forensic evidence includes: